 Letterpress printing takes quite some time.
 Even the inking process has to be done carefully - too much ink on the press will produce a sloppy print; too little, and the colour will not be solid.
 Each page is fed by hand, and each colour of a print job can be several hours on press from start to clean-up.

-Differences in pressure and the amount of ink can dramatically affect the printed colour, so adjustments are made throughout the print process to produce the desired colour, and the press is closely monitored throughout the print run to ensure the colour & impression remains consistent.
+Differences in pressure and the amount of ink can dramatically affect the printed colour, so adjustments are made throughout the print process to produce the desired colour, and the press is closely monitored throughout the print run to ensure the colour and impression remains consistent.

 The ink is then allowed to dry and the next day, the press is inked up in another colour (if your design consists of more than one PMS colour) and the process repeated, or prepared for finishing and trimming, ready to be checked by our beady-eyed QA perfectionists and lovingly packed to be sent to you.